DEMON1A/Discord-Recon/README.md

 ```

 4. Modify Your `setting.py` File With The Options You Like
-5. Add You Discord Webhook URL Into Notify Config
+5. Add Your Discord Webhook URL Into Notify Config
 6. Run `app.py` With The Command: `python3 app.py` And Feel Free To Open an Issue If Something Isn't Working

 **NOTE: Running discord-recon on a VPS will be much cooler, since it uses a lot of internet and memory based on your usage. and you don't really want to harm yourself.**